 Key Performance Indicators (KPIs)

 Your KPIs measure the success of your marketing campaign.
-Here are some examples of KPIs for your marketing campaign:
+Here are some examples:

 Situation Analysis